AR-CADE/angular-ngrx-material-starter/README.md

 - Angular Material
 - Bootstrap 5 (only reset, utils and grids)

+## Todo

+Fix all dependencies to not be force to use `--force` with npm

 ## Troubleshooting

 - **Blocking at emitting LicenseWebpackPlugin when npm start** - try using [cnpm](https://github.com/cnpm/cnpm) instead of npm